Seq can authenticate users in Microsoft Azure Active Directory. This makes it easier for organizations to centrally manage user accounts.

 When you click Log in using Azure Active Directory, you'll be asked to give the application access to your AAD account information.

-Finally, you'll be redirected back to Seq, logged in as the admin user.
+You'll be redirected back to Seq, logged in as the admin user.

 If you lose access...